Webhook Subscriptions

 - Each event includes a unique

-for idempotency. - Webhook endpoints must respond within 5 seconds.
+event_idfor idempotency. - Webhook endpoints must respond within 5 seconds.

 - Newline retries delivery up to 3 times.